-UNIVERSITY POLICIES ADA Grievance Policy Alcohol and Other Drugs Student-Athlete Policy Drug Free Schools Student Conduct Actions Related to Alcohol and Other Drugs Alcohol and Drua Policy For Residential Students Alcohol and Other Drug Good Samaritan and Medical Amnesty Anti-Hazing Policy Attendance Policies Communicable Disease Student Policy Communicable Disease Reporting Procedures Residential Specifics Institutional Policy Prohibiting Discrimination, Harassment, and Sexual Violence Campus Sexual Assault Victim's Bill of Rights Abuse and Molestation Policy Emergency Absence/Incident, Leave of Absence, Medical Leave of Absence and Withdrawal Policies Family Educational Rights and Privacy Act (FERPA) Flag Display Policy Health Services Lactation Policy Lithium-Ion Battery Powered Device Policy Medical or Safety Intervention Policy Publicity Policies Recording Class Sessions Residence Hall Policies Service/Emotional Support Animals Smoke Free Campus Policy
+ADA Grievance Policy

+Alcohol and Other Drugs

+Student-Athlete Policy

+Drug Free Schools

+Student Conduct Actions Related to

+Alcohol and Other Drugs

+Alcohol and Drug Policy For

+Residential Students

+Anti-Hazing Policy

+Attendance Policies

+Communicable Disease Student Policy

+Communicable Disease Reporting

+Procedures

+Residential Specifics Institutional Policy Prohibiting Discrimination, Harassment, and Sexual Violence

+Abuse and Molestation Policy

+Emergency Absence/Incident,

+Leave of Absence, Medical Leave of

+Absence and Withdrawal Policies

+Family Educational Rights and

+Privacy Act (FERPA)

+Flag Display Policy

+Health Services

 - 3. Kegs, beer balls, or other sources of alcohol designed to serve multiple people are not allowed in Caldwell residence halls. - 4.
 The possession or use of "beer bongs" or other devices which dispense alcohol in a rapid manner are prohibited. - 5.
 Drinking games are prohibited at all times. - 6.
 Alcohol is prohibited in public common areas of all residence halls (lounges, bathrooms, hallways, staircases, etc.). - 7.
 Commuter students may not bring alcohol into the residence halls.
 If commuter students who are of legal drinking age want to consume alcohol in the residence halls, they must carry and/or present their Caldwell ID and proof of age. - 8.
 No students of legal drinking age may provide alcohol for persons who are underage.
-Students who are found distributing alcohol to underage individuals may have their case adjudicated by a Student Conduct Board, are in danger of immediate suspension or expulsion from Caldwell University, and may face criminal charges. - 9.
-Students will be held accountable for any vandalism or harassment while under the influence of alcohol and/or drugs. - 10.
-The University will notify parents of students under 21 years of age if found responsible for violations of the alcohol and other drug policy.
+Students who are found distributing alcohol to underage individuals may have their case adjudicated by a Student Conduct Board, are in danger of immediate suspension or expulsion from Caldwell University, and may face criminal charges. - Students will be held accountable for any vandalism or harassment while under the influence of alcohol and/or drugs. - 10.
+The university will notify parents of students under 21 years of age if found responsible for violations of the alcohol and other drug policy.